Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Insurance details

-After they have fully assessed the situation, you should receive a copy of the police report.
-This document contains the critical information you will need for your insurance claim and personal injury claim, like:
+After police attend, you should receive a copy of the accident report with a police report number.
+This document contains the critical information you will need for your insurance claim and compensation claim, like:

 1. The parties involved in the accident